LIAAD/tls-covid19/README.md

 ## Data Sources

-We consider two Portuguese news sources, *Público* and *Observador*, and two English news sources, *CNN* and *The Guardian*.
+We consider two Portuguese news sources, [*Público*](https://www.publico.pt/) and [*Observador*](https://observador.pt/), and two English news sources, [*CNN*](https://edition.cnn.com/) and [*The Guardian*](https://www.theguardian.com/).

 As a rule-of-thumb, we consider the beginning of the liveblog coverage as the start time-period.
-For instance, *Público* liveblog is tracked since March 16, 2020, *Observador* since January 30, 2020 *CNN* since January 22, 2020 and *The Guardian* since January 24, 2020.
+For instance, *Público* liveblog is tracked since March 16, 2020; *Observador* since January 30, 2020; *CNN* since January 22, 2020; and *The Guardian* since January 24, 2020.
 Our aim is to continue expanding the dataset with further articles and possibly new topics until the end of the outbreak and/or the end of the liveblogs’ coverage.
 We anticipate that as the pandemic evolves, the amount of data collected will grow significantly.

 The source code to reproduce the dataset is available in a Google Colab notebook.
 Try it here: [<img src="https://colab.research.google.com/assets/colab-badge.svg" align="center">](https://colab.research.google.com/drive/1--oHb0ia5kaKjAZl0sr1mqAEleOwB8G8?usp=sharing)